snap-stanford/ringo/doc/source/reference/ttable.rst

    Returns an context object.
 A :class:`TTableContext` provides the execution context for a :class:`TTable`.
 The context is loaded in binary from *SIn*, if it is provided.

+   The Context is primarily used to handle strings.
+It maps strings in the table to a unique integer.
+   To support fast operations, the :class:`TTable` objects store only the corresponding integer for all strings.
+   When a program needs to retrive the string value, it does so by using the provided method's in the table's :class:`TTableContext`.

    Below is a list of functions supported by the :class:`TTableContext` class: